Federal, provincial and territorial benefits, credits and programs

 Many taxpayers, including pensioners, are required to pay tax by instalments.
 The CRA issues instalment reminders to them indicating the amounts to be paid by each instalment due date.
 However, as an alternative to paying the amounts shown on the reminders, instalment payments can instead be made based on either the individual's prior-year net tax owing and CPP payable, or their estimated current-year net tax owing and CPP payable.

-For more information, go to What are your instalment payment options?
+For more information, go to Paying your income tax by instalments.

 Forms and publications